hahuaz/bdo-update-prices/readme.md

-# Marketplace Api For Massive MMORPG
+# Marketplace API for Massive MMORPG

-## About Project
+## About the Project

-- BDO's cooking system is massive.
-Which recipe gives you more money or what's the money per-hour is always dynamic in the game because of market place's auction system.
-To prevent manual calculation everytime, which is obviously overwhelming, I created this project.
+BDO's cooking system is complex, and calculating which recipe generates the most profit or the best money-per-hour can be overwhelming due to the dynamic marketplace auction system.
+To eliminate the need for manual calculations, I created this project.

-- This is for personal use only and is not intended to harm the game mechanics or violate any terms of service.
-If somehow actions found harmfull by BDO staff, Cloud compute will rescue you from potential IP ban.
+This tool is for **personal use only** and is **not intended to interfere with game mechanics or violate any terms of service**.
+If BDO staff deems any actions harmful, cloud computing will help to prevent the risk of an IP ban.

-## Before Usage
+## Setup & Requirements

-- You need the provide your own envrionment variables.
-Required envrionment variables can be found in [.env.example](.env.example).
+- You must provide your own environment variables.
+The required variables are listed in the [.env.example](.env.example) file.
-- How the sheet template should be structured is shown [example.xlsx](example.xlsx).
-You can provide your own item IDs.
+- The correct spreadsheet template structure is demonstrated in [example.xlsx](example.xlsx).
+You can customize it by adding your own item IDs.

 ## Scrape json response
+Following is an example of the json response from the marketplace API.

 ```json
 {